CrossGeeks/WowzaClientPlugin/WowzaClient/docs/GettingStarted.md

 ### Exceptions
-Types of exceptions the user can handle from the Google Client plugin.
+Types of exceptions the user can handle from the Wowza Client plugin.
 ```cs
     // Indicates Wowza Client Plugin was not initialized correctly on the platform.
     WowzaClientNotInitializedException